-All teachers participated in training on August 29, 2016, by an individual with expertise in the Danielson tool.
-The session included the process, the Danielson tool, and how it will be used.
+All teachers are instructed as part of professional development prior to the start of the school year.
+Any individual teacher requesting additional information from his/her supervisor will receive additional resources and opportunities to ask questions of an individual with expertise in the Danielson tool.
+The professional development session includes the process, the Danielson tool, and how it will be used.
 The training will be reviewed annually.